ForrusFire/weepochain/README.md

-# PogU-Niversity-Coin
+# Weepo Blockchain

-This is a test blockchain, with a custom API and UI.
+This is an experimental blockchain, with a custom API and UI.

 #### HTTP Server
 The API handles requests to the blockchain, wallets, addresses, transactions, nodes, and mining.